psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 the data.

-Afterwards, you can publish your dataset with `datalad push`, using the name which we set in the command above:
+Afterwards, you can publish your dataset with `datalad push`, using the name which we set in the command above together with the `--to`
+option:

 ```
 datalad push --to gin